-For the 2020-21 school year, District 65 has adopted Eureka Math program for kindergarten through 5th grade.
+District 65 uses Eureka Math, in combination with Zearn and ST Math, for kindergarten through 5th grade.
 The Eureka Math curriculum supports District 65’s commitment to all students to be at grade level.
-For more information regarding this decision, please refer to the bottom of this page.
+For more information, please refer to the bottom of this page.
 Below are the learning plans and expectations for each grade level:

 Parents can sign-in to the Great Minds-Eureka Math website to access Parent Tip Sheets by grade-module-topic.